Rosendo Álvarez

-Rosendo José Álvarez Hernández (born May 6, 1970) is a Nicaraguan retired professional boxer.
-He is a former two-division champion and is well known for giving Mexican legend Ricardo López two tough fights.
-He is the only person to hold the undefeated strawweight champion to a draw.
+Rosendo José Álvarez Hernández (born May 6, 1970) is a Nicaraguan former professional boxer who competed from 1992 to 2012.
+He is a world champion in two weight classes, having held the World Boxing Association (WBA) mini-flyweight title from 1995 to 1998, the WBA light-flyweight title from 2001 to 2004, and the inaugural Ring magazine light-flyweight title from 2003 to 2004.

 Professional career

 Álvarez made his professional debut on May 23, 1988.
 He accumulated a record of 19-0, which included a TKO victory over future champion José Bonilla, before challenging for a world title.

+One of his trainers was María Toto.

-WBA minimumweight title
+WBA mini-flyweight title

-On December 2, 1995, he traveled to Thailand and won the World Boxing Association strawweight title by close split decision over undefeated Thai champion Chana Porpaoin, who was 9-0 in title fights.
+On December 2, 1995, he traveled to Thailand and won the World Boxing Association mini-flyweight title by close split decision over undefeated Thai champion Chana Porpaoin, who was 9-0 in title fights.
 In 1996, he defended his title three times including a third round knockout over future champion Kermin Guardia, a decision win over former champion Eric Chavez, and an eighth round knockout over undefeated prospect Takashi Shiohama.
 He had one bout in 1997, an eleventh round knockout over undefeated future interim champion Songkram Porpaoin (twin brother of Chana), for his fourth title defense.

 Fights with López

-In 1998, he fought to a draw with undefeated reigning WBC champ and pound-for-pound ranked Ricardo Lopez, dropping Lopez for the first and only time in his career.
+In 1998, he fought to a draw with undefeated reigning WBC mini-flyweight champion and pound-for-pound ranked Ricardo Lopez, dropping Lopez for the first and only time in his career.
 The fight was stopped in the 8th round when Lopez suffered a cut from a clash of heads, resulting in a technical draw on the scorecards.
 A rematch was set for later in the year, however, the fight was in jeopardy of taking place as Alvarez failed to make weight by 3 1/4 pounds.
 He was stripped of the title and the two met at an over the 105-pound strawweight limit, with the WBA title being on the line for Lopez only.
 Alvarez lost the rematch by a 12-round split decision, suffering his first loss as a professional.